 An example of this is Wendy’s only using fresh burgers.
 If we favor these in our diets, then surely we should undoubtedly prefer them in our dog’s diets?

-Lastly, Orijen formulas can contain a more extensive variety of meat and fish ingredients.
+Lastly, Orijen formulas can contain a wider variety of meat and fish ingredients.
 This variety can be quantified as Orijen containing up to ten meat and fish ingredients, while Acana contains up to five.
 This difference could be both beneficial and adverse.

 A dog may enjoy the variety of ingredients in the formula and could benefit from the broader range of micronutrients like minerals and vitamins that different meat and fish contain.